56kcloud/Training/DockerCon/monitoring/monitoring-stack.md

 New Dashboards Import Dashboard 395 & 893
 4. Now search [Grafana Dashboards](https://grafana.com/dashboards) for a Docker Dashboard.
 Select a dashboard and find the ID# of the dashboard
 5. Import the Dashboad using steps 1-3 above

+## <a name="Terminology"></a>Recap

+What did we learn in this section?

+* Deploy Alertmanager, cAdvisor, Grafana, node-exporter, & Prometheus
+* Explore the components of the Prometheus stack
+* Familiarize with Grafana
+* Build Grafana Dashboards